 The Society for Humanistic Anthropology is pleased to announce that we are opening our annual writing contest for Ethnographic Fiction and Creative Nonfiction.
-We celebrate the use of creative literary prose genres to explore anthropological concerns, and we encourage you to share your previously unpublished work with us.
+We celebrate the use of creative literary prose genres to explore anthropological concerns, and we encourage you to share your work with us.

 As a guideline, ethnographic fiction and creative nonfiction use literary elements to bring stories to life and engage the reader.
 Whether fiction or nonfiction, these creative prose pieces reflect insights about the real world seen through an anthropological lens or reflecting an anthropological sensibility (related to any field of anthropology).

 Submissions should not exceed 20 pages typed double-spaced, and need to work as stand-alone stories.
 There is a limit of one submission per applicant.
-Submissions must be previously unpublished and not currently under consideration elsewhere.

 We do expect contestants to be affiliated with the field or practice of anthropology and/or ethnography in some manner.
 There is no entry fee for this competition.